UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 It requires a specific way of thinking about your program, and it need some time to be internalized.

+## Using OOP

+OOP is a great programming paradigm to implement libraries that are easy to explore and to program with.
+This (when done properly) allow to write simpler and better programs.

+It allow us to write nice, readable code.

+This is true both for creating a new library, or to do **wrapping**: taking another library and create a nice interface to it

 # What is an object?

 Starting from a very abstract perspective, an object is a black box with whom we can communicate, giving commands to perform and asking questions (think of the routines and functions we talked previously).